 Collaborative Networks are like Ecosystems

-The nature of the problems they’re trying to address don’t have simple, clear solutions.
-At every moment the environment is changing; and any action in one part of the system will create an effect, usually unforeseen, in another part of the system.
+The nature of the problems collaborative networks are trying to address don’t have simple, clear solutions.
+The environment changes constantly.
+Any action in one part of the system will create an effect, often unforeseen, in another part of the system.

-The Range of Tolerance framework offers clarity because it gives people the language to talk about differences in values and interests without defensiveness.
+The Range of Tolerance framework gives people the language to talk about differences in values and interests without defensiveness.

 It allows people to communicate their own boundaries and objections without negating any other members’ boundaries.

-It provides a communication framework, as well, for people to see where there is common ground.
+It provides a communication framework for people to see other’s perspectives and reveal their own blindspots..

 It supports decisions that are good enough to try and safe enough to fail.